kmeps4/PSFree/README.md

 Very fast and reliable but can KP :P

+"Please note that this project is still in the beta phase, with stability at approximately 50%.
+If the exploit encounters an error, please restart the console and try again.
+Use this exploit at your own risk."

 TODO:
 - Some performance Tweaks??.

-- Payload Loader will look for payload.bin provided on this repo, you can swap it with another payload.
+Payload Loader will look for payload.bin provided on this repo, you can swap it with another payload.

 PR are welcome!!!